 - Fragrant fritillary – some sources indicate flowers are sweet-scented, while others state no or faint scent

-- Geophytes, e.g. plants growing from bulbs, corms, and rhizomes, are adapted to survive fire, our Mediterranean climate’s long, dry summers, and extended droughts
+- Geophytes (e.g. plants growing from bulbs, corms, rhizomes, or enlarged taproots) are well adapted to survive fire, our Mediterranean climate’s long, dry summers, and extended droughts

 - Above-ground growth dies back after flowering, while underground the plant survives with stored water and nutrients